Andrea Jürgens

-Andrea Elisabeth Maria Jürgens (15 May 1967 – 20 July 2017) was a German schlager singer.
+Andrea Jürgens (15 May 1967 – 20 July 2017) was a German schlager singer.
 She became famous as a child star in the late 1970s when she had her first hit with "Und dabei liebe ich euch beide" (And Yet I Love You Both) at age 10.
-She had been active in the music business ever since with more than 60 single releases.
+She released over 60 singles.

 Career

 Early years

-Andrea Jürgens was the daughter of Margret and Heinz Jürgens, and was born in Wanne-Eickel, North Rhine-Westphalia, West Germany.
-She performed her debut hit "Und dabei liebe ich euch beide" (And Yet I Love You Both) in her very first television appearance which took place in the ARD-Silvestergala on New Year's Eve of 1977/1978.
+Andrea Elisabeth Maria Jürgens was the daughter of Margret and Heinz Jürgens.
+She was born in Wanne-Eickel, North Rhine-Westphalia, West Germany.
+She performed her debut hit "Und dabei liebe ich euch beide" (And Yet I Love You Both) in her first television appearance on ARD-Silvestergala on New Year's Eve 1977.
 The song was written by Jack White and Jon Athan.
 Its lyrics address the post-divorce situation from a child's perspective.
 Further appearances on various television and radio shows followed.

-In the March 1978 Andrea Jürgens was the viewers'-choice winner on ZDF-Hitparade, a television show conducted by Dieter Thomas Heck.
+In the March 1978 Jürgens was viewers' choice winner on ZDF-Hitparade, a television show conducted by Dieter Thomas Heck.
 In the fall of 1978 the follow-ups to the debut hit were released.
-"Ich zeige Dir mein Paradies" (I'll Show You My Paradise) and "Tina ist weg" (Tina's missing), together with her success in the so-called hit parades concluded Andrea Jürgens' position as the first big child star in Germany since Heintje.
+"Ich zeige Dir mein Paradies" (I'll Show You My Paradise) and "Tina ist weg" (Tina's missing), together with her success in the so-called hit parades concluded Jürgens' position as the first big child star in Germany since Heintje.
 In 1979 she gained further success with "Ein Herz für Kinder" (A Heart For Children) and "Eine Rose für dich" (A Rose For You).

 In October 1979 the Christmas album Weihnachten mit Andrea Jürgens was published.
 Its sales exceeded 1,5 million copies in just three months.
 Consequently, the album achieved multiple gold records and double platinum.
 The album included the single "Aba Heidschi Bumbeidschi", a traditional lullaby.